Kibara coriacea

 Kibara coriacea is a plant in the family Monimiaceae.
 The specific epithet coriacea is from the Latin meaning "leathery", referring to the leaves.

 Description

 Kibara coriacea grows as a shrub or tree measuring up to 15 m tall with a diameter of up to 15 cm.
 The smooth bark is pale grey.
 The ovoid fruits are drupes (pitted), ripen to deep blue, purple or black, and measure up to 2 cm long.
 The fruits are considered edible.

 Distribution and habitat

-Kibara coriacea grows naturally in India, in Indonesia and Malaysia (including Borneo), and in Singapore.
-Its habitat is lowland rain forests and lower montane forests from sea-level to 1600 m altitude.
+Kibara coriacea is native to Myanmar, Thailand, Malesia (Malaysia, Singapore, and Indonesia), and New Guinea.
+Its habitat is lowland rain forests and lower montane forests from sea-level to 1600 m elevation.